How's life in Bangkok for Expats ?

 Truth is, you can do both in Thailand and manage to have a great time.

-It depends really comes down to how you’re used to live, if you can't live without western food, how much you like to party...
+It really comes down to how you’re used to live, if you can live without western food, how much you like to party...

-If you’re curious to know how I spend my money, I gave a quick breakdown here:
+If you’re curious to know how I spend my money and what are my monthly expenses in Bangkok, I gave a quick breakdown here :

 What visa do you need ?

 There's a lot of reasons to move to Thailand.
-But Thai Visas are not always easy to get.
+But Thai Visas can make the move difficult.